reactgular/observables/src/operators/beforeError.md

-Emits an array of values that came before an error.
+Emits an array of values that came before an error and silences the error.
 You can specify how many values to emit upon an error (the default is `1`).
 The emitted array contains the most recent value first followed by older values.

 > This is a good operator for debugging to see what values preceded an error.